-IT details can be found via Information Services at https://www.strath.ac.uk/professionalservices/is/.
+IT details can be found via Information Services.

 Copyright

 Under UK Copyright laws, original works such as books, journal articles, images, music or films are protected by copyright.
 This means that they cannot be reproduced (copied), on paper or electronically, unless: covered by a licence, permitted by statutory exceptions or legal defences or where permission is given by the copyright holder.
 Remember that materials found on the Internet are equally protected by copyright even if there is no fee or password required to access them.